pablosescobar1/TeleAdder/README.md

 # Telegram-Scraper-Adder-Complete
-this version of python script will help you to add members to your telegram group without having any problems all instructions are given below please perform them step by step by DareDevilKinng
+this version of python script will help you to add members to your telegram group without having any problems all instructions are given below please perform them step by step 100% working procedure by DareDevilKinng.

 this method is created only for education purposes only.